techlahoma/board_meetings/2020/12_ug_report.md

     - Tips for 2021 Funding Usage
   - Applications:
     - 28 Applications submitted
-    - 4 less than 2020; FCC Condensed from 3 to 1; Reactiviation of Big Data OKC; New Entrepreneurship & Tech
+    - 4 less than 2020; FCC Condensed from 3 to 1; Reactiviation of Big Data OKC; New Entrepreneurship & Tech; Did not apply SheCodesOKC
     - Full List of Sponsored:
       - FreeCodeCamp Oklahoma
       - Big Data in Oklahoma City